 Responses to consultations undertaken by Scottish Government, Scottish Parliament committees, Scottish public bodies, and UK public bodies.

-Only showing resources tagged matters.
-Show all resources in this category
+Showing resources tagged gender.
+Show all resources

 Engender welcomes this opportunity to submit our views to the Equalities and Human Rights Committee on bullying and harassment of children and young people, with a particular focus on sexism, sexual harassment and gender inequalities in the school system.